mjml/build-mylibrary/README.md

 Really simple: I maintain a folder called $HOME/read that contains pdfs, openoffice files, urls, and text documents.

-This raku script scans that folder and creates OpenDesktop application links and directory folders that can be placed into an XFCE folder that is accessible from a desktop panel.
+This raku script scans that folder and creates FreeDesktop application links and directory folders that can be placed into an XFCE folder that is accessible from a desktop panel.

 So it's like a separate "start menu" into my personal library.